sdorra/airline/guide/annotations/option.md

 {% include alert.html %}
 Different option definitions may not have overlapping names i.e. all values in `name` must be unique and not used by any other option defined for a command.
-If you define options that have overlapping names then Airline will throw an `IllegalArgumentException` when you attempt to create a parser.#### Title and Description
+If you define options that have overlapping names then Airline will throw an `IllegalArgumentException` when you attempt to create a parser.
+{% include end-alert.html %}#### Title and Description

 For help purposes you may also want to specify the `title` and the `description` for an option.